interlay/interlay.github.io/docs/vault/faq.md

 Each Vault must submit a Bitcoin public key (the "master" key) when registering with the PolkaBTC bridge.

 The Vault client uses a separate wallet file, specified upon start-up, which is imported into the Vault's local Bitcoin full node (Bitcoin Core wallet).

+!> Never transfer funds manually from the Bitcoin wallet as it may be considered theft.

 ### How are deposit addresses generated?